 4) After the printhead is dried, reinstall it.
 Then, reopen your printer.

 Hopefully, your printer works properly now!
-Feel free to leave a comment below if you have any questions and suggestions.
+Feel free to leave a comment below if you have any questions or suggestions.